yiboliu/AIPI540-NLP/README.md

 To train the deep learning model, run ``python modeling_dl.py``.
 This will train the model and save the related artifacts in `models/` directory for later use.

 To train the non deep learning model, run ``python modeling_non_dl.py``.
 This will train the model and save the related artifacts in `models/` directory for later use.

+## Demo

+To have a try with the demo, run ``streamlit run main.py --server.port=8080 --server.address=0.0.0.0``.
+(Please bear for a few seconds for it to fully start) You will see a prompt for entering a sentence and you will see the results from both DL and non DL models.